Photon-HDF5/photon-hdf5/docs/index.rst

 respectively) allowing for a correct interpretation of the dataset by a burst analysis program.

+This document contains the reference documentation for the Photon-HDF5 format.
+Other related resources are:

+- `Examples of reading Photon-HDF5 files in multiple laguages <https://github.com/Photon-Data/photon_hdf5_reading_examples>`__
+- **`phconvert <https://github.com/Photon-Data/phconvert>`__**: reference library to write and convert Photon-HDF5 files

 For a brief introduction on the HDF5 format and its use for single-molecule spectroscopy, see
 `Why an HDF5-based smFRET file format <http://fretbursts.readthedocs.org/en/latest/HDF5_format.html>`__.